Logo

 How the Integration Works

-Since Braze does not offer a native Salesforce integration, the connection is typically achieved through middleware platforms (e.g., Segment, MuleSoft, Zapier) or custom APIs.
-Here’s a step-by-step overview of how it works:
+Since Braze does not offer a native Salesforce integration, the connection is typically established through middleware platforms such as Segment, MuleSoft, or Zapier, or via custom APIs.
+Here is a step-by-step overview of how it works:

-1. Connect Platforms: Use a customer data platform (CDP) like Segment or a middleware tool like MuleSoft to link Salesforce and Braze.
+1. Connect Platforms: Use a customer data platform (CDP) such as Segment or a middleware tool like MuleSoft to link Salesforce and Braze.
 Alternatively, developers can build a custom API integration.

-2. Sync Data: Map Salesforce objects (e.g., Leads, Contacts, Opportunities) to Braze user profiles.
-For example, sync a Contact’s email, name, and lead stage to Braze attributes.
+2. Sync Data: Map Salesforce objects (such as Leads, Contacts, and Opportunities) to Braze user profiles.
+For example, sync a contact’s email, name, and lead stage to Braze attributes.

 3. Set Triggers: Configure rules in Salesforce (using Process Builder or Flow) or the middleware to send data to Braze when specific events occur, like an opportunity stage change.

-4. Build Campaigns: Use Braze’s Canvas or Campaign tools to create multi-channel journeys (e.g., email, SMS, push) triggered by Salesforce data updates.
+4. Build Campaigns: Use Braze’s Canvas or Campaign tools to create multi-channel journeys (email, SMS, push) triggered by Salesforce data updates.

-5. Track Engagement: Monitor campaign performance in Braze, and sync key metrics (e.g., opens, clicks, conversions) back to Salesforce for reporting or follow-up.
+5. Track Engagement: Monitor campaign performance in Braze and sync key metrics (e.g., opens, clicks, and conversions) back to Salesforce for reporting or follow-up.

 6. Optimize: Analyze results in both platforms to refine segmentation, messaging, and triggers for better outcomes.